 I recently read an article that stated the reason your eCommerce website is failing falls into one of two simple reasons; you’re not getting the right traffic and you’re not converting.
 That’s a simplistic way to look at it and here at NuEthic, we think that your business could improve by expanding your thinking to include marketing, logistics, speed, and scalability.

-One of the most common mistakes we see at NuEthic from some of our customers are not having an effective content marketing strategy which makes getting organic and social traffic difficult, especially if you have a niche market.
+One of the most common mistakes we see at NuEthic from some of our customers is not having an effective content marketing strategy which makes getting organic and social traffic difficult, especially if you have a niche market.

 The key is to do content marketing based on your customer and not your product.
 When you create a persona of your customer, it is easier to understand what other likes they may have.
 A specific example would be if you sell 100% fair trade organic shirts.
 Chances are that the people buying these are environmentally conscious.
 Perhaps the same people buying these shirts would be interested in creating a sustainable garden out of compost from garbage; thus leading to a blog post idea.
 It is an initial hunch but following that thought process will lead to the creation of your content marketing strategy.

 By using your customer instead of your product as the basis for your content marketing you have more to write about and more importantly, you have the opportunity to connect in a meaningful way with your customers.
 Make your eCommerce website an experience your customer will enjoy and this will give them a reason to come back.